 The first step is to determine whether your project requires a permit.
 The Do I Need a Permit?
 Web page explains which projects require permits.
 If you have additional questions, contact Building Permitting Services at 703-792-6924.

 Once you have determined that you need a permit you will need to assign a permit holder.
 The permit holder is ultimately responsible for the work performed under that permit.
 An owner, contractor, or authorized agent can complete and sign the permit application.
 (All permit applications can be found on the eBuildingDevelopmentForms Web page.)
 The person applying for the permit should understand terms, material requirements, code requirements, and specifications, and be prepared to answer questions to clarify aspects of your project.

 If you are a contractor or a homeowner who has hired a contractor, the contractor should be listed as the permit holder.
 In order for the permit to be put in the contractor's name you MUST provide the following:

 - A copy of the Contractor's Virginia State Contractor's License.
-You may verify that a contractor has a Virginia State Contractor's License at here.
+You may verify that a contractor has a Virginia State Contractor's License at the Virginia Department of Professional and Occupational Regulation website.
 (Note that the Building Permitting Services staff cannot accept print-outs from the website in place of a copy of the original license.)

 - A copy of the contractor’s Prince William County business license.
 You may verify that a contractor has a business license by calling 703-792-6710.